 - A property gets county inspections if its mapped with regulated environments.
 Go to Look Up My Property to check.

 - A project gets county inspection if it includes any construction, mechanical/plumbing, adding structures, septic work (add, replace, repair).

-- Other, special property and project inspections & reports by independent experts that you hire may be needed to meet environmental, septic, stormwater, & well regs.
+- Other, special property and project inspections & reports by independent experts that you hire may be needed to meet environmental, septic, stormwater, & well regulations.

 What happens during an inspections

-Staff visit in person for an on-property look at protected environmental areas, construction sites, septic, building placement, construction progress, stomwater & erosion control measures and other things required by code.
+Staff visit in person for an on-property look at protected environmental areas, construction sites, septic, building placement, construction progress, stormwater & erosion control measures and other things required by code.